 Tala nodded to her sister, who reached for the door handle.
 With a swift thrust, Aiva pushed the door open, and Tala charged in, gun raised.
 The person sitting behind the desk, a plump man in his forties, jumped and yelped as they appeared before him.
 His hands flew into the air, knocking over an empty coffee mug.
 The mug shattered on the floor, startling a cat that had been curled up in the corner.
 The tabby yowled and bolted for the open door.

 “Flynn,” Cassidy called as the cat disappeared.
 Tala took a step closer and he sunk lower into his chair.
 “Who are you?
 What do you want?
 Please, I don’t keep any money here.”

 “Shut it.
 We know what you are,” Tala barked.
 Cassidy’s mouth pressed shut.
 “Hartley Morgenstern, where is she?”

 “I–I, uh…I don’t.”

-“Don’t give me your demon bullshit runaround,” Tala said, her voice lowering as she moved the sawn off barrell of the shotgun close to Cassidy’s inflated chest.
-“Where did you send her.”
+“Don’t give me your demon bullshit runaround,” Tala said, her voice lowering as she aimed at Cassidy’s inflated chest.
+“Where did you send her?”